Nice3point/RevitToolkit/Readme.md

 #### External command flow control

 Automatic transaction management without displaying additional dialogs to the user in case of an error.
-Can be used to use Modal windows when errors and dialogs change modal mode to non-modal mode:
+Can be used to use Modal windows when errors and dialogs change modal mode to modeless:

 ```c#
 [Transaction(TransactionMode.Manual)]